MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 <!-- ====================================================================== -->
-## Step 2: Update the webpage to insert the image at the top
+## Update the webpage to insert the image at the top

 After adding the  **Display** button, the next task will be to make the button display the `images/stars.jpeg` image file at the top of the webpage that's in the active tab.